jdc20181/CodeMe/README.md

 What happens with CodeMe is when you use the class - and with the Jquery/Js code, you can write code without it being executed.
 This helps prevent unformatted code, better presentations, etc. The possibilities are endless.

-The `<code>` Tag has been around for a while, but with added Jquery - But any code put inside the tags are still executed.
+The `<code>` Tag has been around for a while, but  -  with any code put inside the tags are still executed.

 Thats why CodeMe as well as hundreds of projects like CodeMe exist.

+Using  The `<code` tags for easy use - and with jquery its easy to not execute it!